CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 	samtools sort -T SRR1964642 - >LB2A_SRR1964642.bam
 ```

 The `|` is the pipe.
 It tells linux to use the output of the command to the left of the pipe as the input for the command to the right.
 You can chain together many commands using pipes. `samtools view` converts the SAM file produced by `hisat2` to uncompressed BAM. `-S` indicates the input is SAM format. `-h` indicates the SAM header should be written to the output. `-u` indicates that uncompressed BAM format should be written (no need to compress until the end). `-` indicates `samtools` should take input from the pipe. `samtools sort` sorts and compressed the file. `-T` gives a temporary file prefix.
-The full script for the slurm scheduler can be found in the **align/** directory by the name [align.sh](/align/align.sh).
-When you're ready, navigate there and execute it by entering `sbatch align.sh` on the command-line.

 Because BAM files are large and we may want to access specific sections quickly, we need to _index_ the bam files, just like we indexed the genome.
 Here we'll use `samtools` again.
 As an example: